 - Have cardiovascular disease

-Since erectile dysfunction tends to be a warning sign for other health concerns, expect to go through screenings and lab work at our Houston office during your examination.
+Since erectile dysfunction tends to be a warning sign for other health concerns, testing and lab work may be needing during your exam.

 What is Erectile Dysfunction?